Table of Contents

 While you might think that exercise, in general, is a bad idea, nothing could be more wrong.

-And swimming in particular, because it takes place in the water and could, therefore, described as a “non-weight-bearing” environment.
+And swimming in particular, because it takes place in the water and could, therefore, be described as a “non-weight-bearing” environment.

 Basically, the water makes it easy for your body to relax because you aren’t fighting against gravity or using muscles to remain upright while submerged.